Legal

 6. How Do We Secure Your Information?

-Sayari maintains a mature security and privacy program and is audited by external parties.
-Sayari is SOC 2 Type 2 and UK Cyber Essentials Plus compliant which demonstrates our commitment to security.
-Our comprehensive approach to security includes a wide array of technical and organizational measures designed to protect against unauthorized access, disclosure, alteration, or destruction of personal information.
+Sayari maintains a security and privacy program which includes a wide array of technical and organizational measures designed to protect against unauthorized access, disclosure, alteration, or destruction of personal information.
+However, no method of transmission over the internet and no means of electronic or physical storage is absolutely secure.

 7. What Are Your Privacy Rights?